Bhagya11134/GitDemo111/README.md

 # GitDemo111
-Python code to send message .
+This is python code to send message.